 Coastal aquifers: Hatteras Island field site

-The majority of my coastal aquifer research has been performed in the barrier-island aquifers of the Outer Banks.
+The majority of my coastal aquifer research up until 2009 was performed in the barrier-island aquifers of the Outer Banks.
 I have been working on this problem since 1994, when I was hired by the State of North Carolina to evaluate the surficial aquifer in the Cape Hatteras region.
 My coastal-related work on Hatteras Island involves using groundwater modeling techniques to evaluate variations in the mixing zone between fresh and saline water, which is commonly referred to as the subterranean estuary.
 There are many influences on the mixing zone.
 It is not static at any temporal scale, from wave run-up to diurnal tidal oscillations to monthly tidal variations to seasonal variations in aquifer discharge driven by recharge differences.
 Of early interest to me was the response of the mixing zone to the large storm events that frequently strike the Outer Banks.
 My studies demonstrate that it may take the mixing zone a decade or more to recover from a single storm event, calling the whole notion of a static boundary into question.
 The picture below shows the beach at Hatteras Island near the relocated lighthouse.

 Alluvial aquifers: Boone Creek field site